727 West Madison

 Working in concert with the design team, our engineers created a stormwater management plan that seamlessly integrated with the tower’s structure.
 This cast-in-place concrete detention system was a cost-efficient strategy that reduced the amount of new concrete needed on the project.

-Due to the proximity of the water main to the building structure there was not enough room to make the water service connection without conflicting with existing city infrastructure.
-EEA’s intimate knowledge of city’s permitting processes proved extremely beneficial by expediting the required permits to relocate the city water main and resolve the issue without interruption to the construction schedule.
+Due to the proximity of the water main to the building structure, there was not enough room to make the water service connection without conflicting with existing city infrastructure.
+EEA’s intimate knowledge of the city’s permitting processes proved extremely beneficial by expediting the required permits to relocate the city water main and resolve the issue without interruption to the construction schedule.

 Photos courtesy of FitzGerald Associates Architects